Skip to Content

 Example of how a full sibling shares less DNA with a match

 I was curious to see how much DNA Jill shared, if any, with some of my mother’s relatives.
-Getting a few data points to work can be very helpful in determining a possible relationship, and since I know that siblings are likely to share different amounts of DNA with the same relative, I knew I might learn something new by seeing if Jill was a match to my mom’s siblings.
+Getting a few data points to work with can be very helpful in determining a possible relationship, and since I know that siblings are likely to share different amounts of DNA with the same relative, I knew I might learn something new by seeing if Jill was a match to my mom’s siblings.

 I was surprised and excited to see that Jill shared much more DNA with my aunt than she does with my mom – 60.9 centimorgans!
-This implies a much closer relationship than the 28.1 cMs that she shares with mom.
+This implies a much closer relationship than the 28.1 cMs that she shares with my mom.

 More examples of how two full siblings can share more or less DNA with a DNA match